ThorbenWoelk/SERP-Screenshot-Module/README.md

 1. Exclude engines: Commenting out either Bing or Google in the ENGINES list excludes them from screenshot making.
 2. Language settings: The default is set to English ("-lang=en-GB") but you can change it according to the target search language.
+3. Change window size: If you don't need the whole SERP page, you can specify the window size the screenshots will have by adjusting the numbers (width, height in pixels) in SCREENSHOT_SIZE.